skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

   - {aa: 10}, // Object
   - {"aa": 10} // JSON string
   - **[object Object]**
-  - There was an error
+  - There was an error.

 *****